Buy a Funeral Home with Confidence

 What are common deal structures when buying a funeral home?

-Many deals combine bank and seller financing.
+Many deals combine bank financing and seller financing.
 In some cases, sellers stay on temporarily through a consulting or transition agreement.

 Yes.
 It’s common to retain the seller as a consultant during the transition to help with operations and licensing.